Bisoprolol is used to treat heart failure, high blood pressure and angina. Find out how to take it safely and possible side effects.

-- Your doctor will usually start you on a low dose and increase this over a few days.
-This allows your body to get used to the medicine and reduces unwanted side effects.
+- If you're taking bisoprolol for heart failure, your doctor will usually start you on a very low dose and increase this slowly over a few months.
+This allows your body to get used to the medicine and reduces side effects.

-- Always take your bisoprolol exactly as your doctor has told you.
-The pharmacy label on your medicine will tell you how much bisoprolol to take, how often to take it, and any special instructions
+- Always take bisoprolol exactly as your doctor has told you.
+The pharmacy label on your medicine will tell you how much bisoprolol to take, how often to take it and any special instructions.

 How to take bisoprolol

-- Do not stop taking bisoprolol suddenly; speak to your doctor or nurse before stopping.
+- Keep taking bisoprolol regularly.
+Treatment with bisoprolol is usually long term.
+Don't stop taking bisoprolol suddenly.
+Talk to your doctor or nurse before stopping.

 Possible side effects

-Like all medicines, bisoprolol can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines, bisoprolol can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.